Trading vs investing: what's the difference?

 Key takeaways

-• Trading is the act of speculating on short-term market movements to capture a quick gain.
+• Trading is the act of speculating on short-term market movements with the aim of capturing a quick gain.

 • Investing involves holding assets long-term to capitalise on continuing trends.
 It can, of course, result in losses too.